DemandCube/spreadsheet_problem/README.md

 What potential erroneous inputs will you have to watch out for?

 ## Task 3
 Add the capability of inserting a new column.
-The user should be able to insert a column between exising columns.
+The user needs to be able to insert a column between existing columns.

     (col_insert_after B)    # insert a new column after Column B (col_insert_before A)   # insert a new column before Column A